A loaf of gluten-free bread in the process of baking in an ovenA loaf of gluten-free bread in the process of baking in an oven

 • Replacing some of the flour with mashed potato or sweet potato for a moist and flavorful bread

-See also What is the difference between pumpkin bread and pumpkin muffins?
+See also What is the difference between cornbread and cornmeal muffins?

 Another variation to try is adding cheese to your dough for a savory and cheesy bread.
 You can use any type of cheese you like, such as cheddar, parmesan, or feta.
 Simply mix in the cheese with the other ingredients and bake as usual.